 - 10.6.0 or later for Snow Leopard

 - 10.7.0 or later for Lion

 - 10.8.0 or later for Mountain Lion

+- 10.9.0 or later for Mavericks

+- 10.10.0 or later for Yosemite

 - 3. As root or a user with administrative privileges, transfer the client software that was downloaded onto a server-capable node during its installation procedure using ftp, rcp, or scp.
 The location of the disk image on the server will be as follows:

-/usr/cluster/client-dist/CXFS_VERSION/macosx/MAC_VERSION/noarch/cxfs.dmg message: This package contains a program that determines if the software can be installed.
-Are you sure you want to continue
+/usr/cluster/client-dist/CXFS_VERSION/macosx/MAC_VERSION/noarch/cxfs.dmg